lowsound42/blog/content/posts/max.md

 ![Max at Eiko's.](https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxateikos.jpg)

-So anyway, we moved to St. Jamestown to a bigger bachelor apartment.
+So anyway, we moved to St. James Town to a bigger bachelor apartment.
 It was actually so much better!
-I could move all my bikes into the actual apartment instead of having to leave them in the stupid parking garage, and a huge bonus was that max had a balcony to explore.
+I could move all my bikes into the actual apartment instead of having to leave them in the stupid parking garage, and a huge bonus was that Max had a balcony to explore.

 Max and I took our first Christmas photo at that place.
 It's a classic.

 ![Max in space.](https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxspace.jpg)

 This is when I met Geetha.
 We started dating three months before I left on my trip and she saw Max and I in our bachelor-pad-prime.
-Thing is, Geetha was actually allergic to cats so she'd flair up when she came over.
+Thing is, Geetha was actually allergic to cats so she'd flare up when she came over.
 We had to make sure we had claritin or something similar available just in case.

 {{< figure src="https://lowsound.tor1.cdn.digitaloceanspaces.com/homepage/maxandgeetha.jpg" width="400" alt="Max and Geetha." class="miyata-center" >}}

-Then I went on my trip, and Max went to Fatima's.
+After three months of us hanging out together, I went on my trip, and Max went to Fatima's.
 I really wished the little guy liked the outdoors but he was the indoorsiest cat I've ever met.
-He loved people and he loved to cozy on up to them, but he did not like other animals.
+He loved people and he loved to cozy up to them, but he did not like other animals.
 Max would not have been one of those cats from a youtube video that goes on a roadtrip with their person.

 Here's a picture Fatima sent me on the road of her and Max and their shenanigans.